influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withSecrets(secrets)
 ```

-Secrets is a list of Secrets in the same namespace as the Prometheus object, which shall be mounted into the Prometheus Pods.
-The Secrets are mounted into /etc/prometheus/secrets/<secret-name>.
+"Secrets is a list of Secrets in the same namespace as the Prometheus object, which shall be mounted into the Prometheus Pods.
+The Secrets are mounted into /etc/prometheus/secrets/<secret-name>."

 ### fn spec.withSecretsMixin